adapta-project/adapta-gtk-theme/README.md

 Before using Adapta
 -------------------

+#### Global Dark Variants

+Adapta does NOT have global dark variants.
+If you want it, use other themes.

+#### Typography

 Adapta strongly depends on Material Design resources, especially its **fonts**.

-#### Typography
  1. [**Noto Sans**](https://fonts.google.com/specimen/Noto+Sans)
    - Noto (NO TOfu) sans-serif truetype/opentype font covers a lot of languages.
    - Developed by Google and Adobe.